What North Korea really wants

 peninsula".
 Trump, unaware of what that expression means for North Korea,

-assumed that it meant "complete denuclearization of North Korean" and rushed
+assumed that it meant "complete denuclearization of North Korea" and rushed

 to get what he thought would be a big trophy, a trophy that had escaped all